Ottilie Abrahams

 Ottilie Grete Abrahams (2 September 1937 – 2 July 2018) was a Namibian educator, activist, and politician.

 Personal

 Abrahams was born on 2 September 1937 in the Old Location township outside of Windhoek.
 Abrahams was the daughter of Otto Schimming and Charlotte Schimming.
 Her father was the first Black teacher in Namibia.
 Her sister Nora Schimming-Chase became the first Namibian ambassador to Germany after the independence of Namibia.
 Before obtaining a degree in Cape Town, she attended Trafalgar High School in District Six in Cape Town.

-She and her husband Kenneth Abrahams raised four children, one daughter is the scientist and activist Yvette Abrahams, her son Kenneth Abrahams overtook the management of the Jacob Marengo School after her death.
+She and her husband Kenneth Abrahams raised four children, youngest son, Rudi Abrahams.
+One daughter is the scientist and activist Yvette Abrahams, her son Kenneth Abrahams overtook the management of the Jacob Marengo School after her death.
 At the time of her death, she lived in the affluent suburb of Klein Windhoek.
 The Namibian newspaper memorialized her as the "Mother of Education."

 Activism

 Abrahams became politically active while studying in high school and university in Cape Town, South Africa; she joined the South West Africa Student Body in 1952 and later became active in the Cape Peninsula Students Union and the Non-European Unity Movement.
 She and other activists formed the Yu Chi Chan Club, a secret Maoist organization.
 In 1985, Abrahams founded the Jacob Marengo Tutorial College in Katutura, of which she was still the principal until her death.